-This document contains information only and is not offered and should not be treated as a legally binding or enforceable document.
-You should not rely on this document and should instead obtain advice from a qualified legal professional concerning the particular circumstances of your situation.
-To that end, the Builders Code partners and service providers (BC Construction Association, Northwest Territories & Nunavut Construction Association, Builders Code Advisors) disclaim(s) any and all responsibility for damage, loss or expense of any nature whatsoever that you or any person or entity may incur as a result of relying upon this document and by utilizing this document you shall be deemed to have agreed that you have no claim.
+This document contains information only.
+It is not offered nor should it be treated as a legally binding or enforceable document.
+You should not rely on or make any changes to the policy content of this document without obtaining advice from a qualified legal professional who can advise you on your specific circumstances.

+Accordingly, the Builders Code partners and service providers (BC Construction Association and Builders Code Advisors) disclaim any and all responsibility for damage, loss or expense of any nature whatsoever that you or any person or entity may incur as a result of relying upon this document.
+By utilizing this document, you shall be deemed to have agreed that you have no claim.